bitlogik/pyWalletConnect/README.md

 Send a RPC response to the webapp (through the relay).
 *req_id* is the JSON-RPC id of the corresponding query request, where the result belongs to.
 One must kept track this id from the get_message, up to this reply.
 So a reply result is given back with its associated call query id.
 *result_str* is the result field to provide in the RPC result response.

+`.reply_error( req_id, error_code, message )`
+Send a RPC error to the webapp (through the relay).
+*req_id* is the JSON-RPC id of the corresponding query request.
+*error_code* is a number that indicates the error type that occurred.
+See [the WalletConnect standard Error Codes](https://docs.walletconnect.com/2.0/specs/clients/sign/error-codes).
+*message* is a string providing a short description of the error.

 `.open_session()`
 Start a WalletConnect session : wait for the session call request message.